efixler/scrape/README.md

 Best to build with `make`.
 The Makefile has a help target, here is its output:

 ```
+scrape % make help

 Usage:
   make
   build            build the binaries, to the build/ folder (default target)
   clean            clean the build directory
-  docker-build     build the docker image
+  docker-build     build a docker image on the current platform, for local use
+  docker-push      push an amd64/arm64 image to Docker Hub or to a registry specfied by CONTAINER_REGISTRY
   docker-run       run the docker image, binding to port 8080, or the env value of SCRAPE_PORT
   test             run the tests
   vet              fmt, vet, and staticcheck